Blog 79: Tools in product management … (1/7)

 - Collate user information from various sources, analyse patterns and trends that may not be immediately obvious.

-- Deep learning algorithms refine these user personas based on in-app behaviour and continuous user feedback.
+- Deep learning algorithms refine user personas based on in-app behaviour and continuous user feedback.

 Note: The list of companies mentioned above are ONLY a SAMPLE list and NOT an exhaustive list.